eschlot/WiiStep/README.md

 Most features available to Mac and iOS developers compiling with Xcode are available via WiiStep.

-The entire *Foundation Framework* is available via the [GNUStep-Base](https://github.com/gnustep/gnustep-base) implementation.
+A significant portion of the *Foundation Framework* is available via the [GNUStep-Base](https://github.com/gnustep/gnustep-base) implementation.

 The GNUStep project also provides the [libobjc2](https://github.com/gnustep/gnustep-libobjc2)